Secrets to Writing a Tender That Wins Contracts

 Tony McKelvie, a Director at Tenders-UK

 This approach lets you change the narrative.
-While your competitors are focusing on meeting the requirements, you can go beyond the requirements to solve the underlying problems.
+While your competitors focus on meeting the requirements, you can go beyond the requirements to solve the underlying problems that field service businesses typically have.

 ‘So when the commissioner has to read all these bids, all of a sudden they start reading about solving problems and the good things that will happen,’ says McKelvie.
 ‘The evaluator is a human being, and says, “Thank goodness for that, you’ve given me something interesting to read!”’